satywanbhalekar/Vedh/README.md

-# Vedh-responsive
+# Vedh india-responsive
-Vedh is a agency website.
+Vedh India is a agency website.
 It's fully responsive.
 # Technology used :
 1. HTML 5
 2. CSS 3